 At this point, I have levered the right one over and moved the left one over a bit, same as above.
 I like to alternate so as to keep working directly opposite the stem.

 The stem is still crooked, even after the bead is off on one side.
 I really want to check the tube for a wrinkle.

 I lift up the free side of the tire and sneak my hands in to grab the tube and pull it out.

 The tube is partially out.
 Keep working it around the rim and it will come free.

 This is more proof of poor workmanship.
-The tube is too small for the correct sized tire.
+The tube is too small for a correct sized tire.
 Alarm signal seven.
 It is way too small for this oversized tire.
 The brand is Cheng Shin, a cheap tube with more plastic than rubber.
 This is alarm signal eight, but a minor one.
 Besides economy, the advantage of this tube is availability and it holds air well.
 The main disadvantage is that they can rip open easily and allow a sudden loss of air.
 We call that a blow out.
 The natural rubber inner tubes are more likely to not rip and only allow the air to escape slowly.
-They cost more, are harder to find and lose 1-2 lbs of air weekly.
+The down sides are that they cost more, are harder to find and that they lose 1-2 lbs of air a week.

 If you just once have this sudden loss of air while on a crowded freeway, you may well elect to find and pay for the natural rubber tubes.
 Both Metzler and Continental were natural rubber back in the day.
 I have no idea about this aspect in 2017.